-- Call forward all-Forwards all calls. - Call forward busy-Forwards calls only when the line is in use and busy trigger setting is reached. - Call forward no answer-Forwards calls when the phone is not answered after the configured no answer ring duration, or if the destination is unregistered. - Call forward no coverage-Forward calls when either exhausts or times out, and the associated hunt-pilot for coverage specifies Use Personal Preferences for its final forwarding.
+- Call forward all-Forwards all calls. - Call forward busy-Forwards calls only when the line is in use and busy trigger setting is reached. - Call forward no answer-Forwards calls when the phone is not answered after the configured no answer ring duration, or if the destination is unregistered. - Call forward no coverage-Forwards calls when call either exhausts or times out, and the associated hunt-pilot for coverage specifies Use Personal Preferences for its final forwarding.

-You can configure each of these call forward types for internal and external calls that can be forwarded to voice messaging system, dialed destination number, or calling search space.
+You can configure each call forward type for internal and external calls that can be forwarded to voice-messaging system, dialed destination number, or calling search space.

-Cisco Unified CallManager release 5.0 supports a secondary Calling Search Space (CSS) for Call Forward All (CFA) field.
+Cisco Unified CallManager, release 5.0, supports a secondary Calling Search Space (CSS) for Call Forward All (CFA) field.
 The secondary CSS for CFA combines with the existing CSS for CFA to allow the support of the alternate CSS system configuration.
 When CFA is activated, only the primary and secondary CSS for CFA get used to validate the CFA destination and redirect the call to the CFA destination.
 If these fields are empty, the null CSS gets used.
 The combination of the line CSS and device CSS no longer gets used when the CSS for CFA is None.
 Only the CSS fields that are configured in the primary CSS for CFA and secondary CSS for CFA fields get used.
-If CFA is activated from the phone, the CFA destination gets validated by using the CSS for CFA and the secondary CSS for CFA and the CFA destination gets written to the database.
-In previous releases, if the CSS for CFA is empty, the CFA destination got validated against the combination of the line CSS and device CSS of the phone.
-In this release, when the CFA is activated, the CFA destination always gets validated against the CSS for CFA and the secondary CSS for CFA.
+If CFA is activated from the phone, the CFA destination gets validated by using the CSS for CFA and the secondary CSS for CFA, and the CFA destination gets written to the database.
+When the CFA is activated, the CFA destination always gets validated against the CSS for CFA and the secondary CSS for CFA.

-The administrator can configure call forward information display options to the original dialed number or the redirected dialed number or both.
+The administrator can configure call-forward information display options to the original dialed number or the redirected dialed number or both.
 The administrator can enable or disable the calling line ID (CLID) and calling name ID (CNID).
 The display option gets configured for each line appearance.